j13343sh/Rune-Factory-Inheritance-Research/articles/Recursive-Processing.md

 Some observed inheritance behavior appears difficult to explain through simple one-layer performance inheritance alone.

-Observed behavior suggests that hidden internal arrangement data may be recursively referenced during inheritance processing under certain conditions.
+Observed behavior suggests that an internal arrangement inferred from repeated observations may itself become the input of subsequent inheritance processing under certain conditions.

 ---